umarhussain88/artem-excel-normalise/README.md

 column names were parsed for each table by splitting by a new line return.
 The unit measurement always appeared last so slicing the last element worked well here.

+I also added a raw/processed & unprocessed folder for audit purposes

+a curated folder with a timestamp with the output.

+and a basic logger to catch basic errors.